Dr. Paul Englesberg, Core Faculty in the Riley College of Education & Leadership

 Dr. Susana Verdinelli, Core Faculty in the School of Psychology

-Ms. Carolyn M. Roney, Sr. Director of Disability Services, Walden University
+Ms. Carolyn M. Roney, Sr. Director of Student Wellness and Disability Services, Walden University

 The purpose of this qualitative study is to understand the decision-making process of disability disclosure and to explore the experiences of stigmatization among adult learners with disabilities enrolled in online programs.
 Additionally, it will explore how staff who work in the office of disability in higher education institutions perceive students’ disclosure and stigma in this learning format.